-We present in Fig. 1 the NUV map (upper left panel, red) and FUV map (upper right panel, blue) with the same field of view than that of the H I map.
+We present the NUV map (upper left panel, red) and FUV map (upper right panel, blue) in Figure 1 with the same field of view as the H_I map.
 Both NUV and FUV maps show an almost identical distribution.
-However, while the radially averaged FUV-NUV color $\sim 0.5$ in the internal parts of the disk (in units of AB magnitudes per square arcsec), it reaches FUV-NUV = 0.1 - 0.2 in the most external regions.
+However, while the radially averaged FUV-NUV color is ~ 0.5 in the internal parts of the disk (in units of AB magnitudes per square arcsec), it reaches FUV-NUV = 0.1-0.2 in the most external regions.

-First, there are two nearly symmetric arms, one starting at the E of the bar and extending towards the N, and another one starting at the W of the bar and extending toward the south.
-The SW arm's appearance in both NUV and FUV emission is clumpy.
-This is similar appearance to that observed by Eskridge et al. (2002) in the optical and NIR.
+First, there are two nearly symmetric arms, one starting at the E of the bar and extending toward the N, and another one starting at the W of the bar and extending toward the S. The SW arm's appearance in both NUV and FUV emission is clumpy.
+This is similar in appearance to that observed by Eskridge et al. (2002) in the optical and near-IR (NIR).
 Eskridge et al. claim that the spiral pattern is flocculent in the outer parts of the inner optical/NIR disk (r < 1.5).
-These flocculent regions are related to the connections between the outer H I pseudoring and the inner H I ring to the NE and SW at the P.A. of the inner disk.
+These flocculent regions are related to the connections between the outer H_I pseudo-ring and the inner H_I ring to the NE and SW at the P.A. of the inner disk.
 A central concentration is found unresolved, which is likely connected to a nuclear starburst (Martini et al. 2003).